 There are only two ways to save money:

 What does this mean in real terms?
 It means that if you aren’t saving, you either don’t earn enough, or you spend too much.
 Don’t stress too much about it, just commit to doing something about it.
 Learn how to budget.

-To make this easier, I’ve put together a workbook, which you can have for FREE if you sign up for my newsletter.
-Go ahead, sign up.
-I’ll wait here… 🙂
+To make this easier, I’ve put together a workbook, which you can download for FREE here!
+Yay!

 The first step when coming up with your budget is to visualise the kind of life you wish you had.
 Let me be clear about this, though, it’s only an exercise.
 Think about the things you want.
 Spend 10 minutes dreaming outrageously about what you would do if you won the lotto and write everything down.